petrpavlis123/Plutonication/README.md

 In a react application you can use it like this:

-#### Step 1: Import PlutonicationDAppClient
+#### Import PlutonicationDAppClient
 ```javascript
 import { PlutonicationDAppClient, AccessCredentials, PlutonicationQrPopUp } from '@plutonication/plutonication';
 ```

-#### Step 2: Initialize the Connection and Get the Signature
+#### Initialize the Connection and send transactions
-You can use the AccesCredentials class or you can pass the object information to the InitializeAsync method.
+To access the initializeAsync and SendPayloadAsync methods, you need to instantiate the AccessCredentials with the necessary information and also create an instance of PlutonicationDAppClient
 ```javascript
 // Access credentials are used to show correct info to the wallet.
 const accessCredentials = new AccessCredentials(